appscode/blog/content/post/deploy-singlestore-in-gke/index.md

 ![SingleStore Studio](singlestore-studio.png)

 > Congratulations!
-You have successfully accessed the SingleStore Studio UI.
+You have successfully accessed the SingleStore Studio.
 This interface provides a convenient way to monitor and administer your SingleStore database.

 We have made a in depth tutorial on Effortlessly Deploy and Manage SingleStore on Kubernetes using KubeDB.
 You can have a look into the video below: